marcusoftnet/marcusoftnet.github.io/_posts/2017-05-31-impact-and-backlogs.md

 <a name='more'></a>

+This post is a lot about feeling so I've used a little different tone in my writing.
+Imagine me saying this to you and it might make sense.
+Might...

 ## A negative ring - a positive ring

 Let's start fluffy - I rarely get the opportunity to be fluffy.